 There’s nothing quite like opening the front door of your home and being welcomed by the comforting aroma of a home cooked meal.
 It makes you feel loved and special because you know that loving hands and heart are behind it all.
 Those aromatic smells are the very ones that stick in your brain and are later used to conjure up fond memories of days past.
-My recipe for a buttery slow cooker pot roast is a sure bet for creating that same experience in your home.
+My recipe for buttery and delicious, Slow Cooker Pepper Encrusted Pot Roast is a sure bet for creating that same experience in your home.
 Best of all, it’s one of the easiest recipes you’ll ever make.

 I don’t even remember why you and your crock pot broke up in the first place, but I want you to make up because you’re a great team.
 Together you will help prevent weeknight meals from becoming an afterthought or much work.
 After all, who’s got time to make an elaborate meal every night?
 Grilled cheese, chicken nuggets, and bagged baby carrots don’t hold a candle to this healthy and delicious slow cooker pot roast that almost literally melts in your mouth, warms your belly, and releases the stress and worries of the day behind.

 I’m so happy that you and your slow cooker are back together.
 You guys looks really cute.
 Now go spend some private time together and make something would ya?

 The beauty of this recipe is the fact that magic is used to take the simple ingredients and an inexpensive cut of beef to create what tastes like a really sophisticated meal.
 When I make this dish I typically use a beef chuck cut.
 It’s really flavorful and dirt cheap compared to higher end cuts.
 Whatever you decide, use a cut suitable and sized correctly for your crock pot.
 If you need a crock pot or are maybe looking to upgrade, this is my favorite because it works and is affordable.